ydsundman/FixItNowOrDeleteIt/README.md

 Please [contact us](mailto:fixitnowordeleteit@yds.se)

 ### About us
-We're [Daniel](https://www.crisp.se/konsulter/daniel-sundman) and [Yassal](https://www.crisp.se/konsulter/yassal-sundman).
-We're both coders and one of us coaches teams!
-We're based in Stockholm and are members of [Crisp](https://www.crisp.se).
-Need help coding React Native apps or coaching teams?
+We're [Daniel](https://www.linkedin.com/in/danielsundman/) and [Yassal](https://www.linkedin.com/in/yassal-sundman/).
+We're both coders and one of us is also a team and organization coach!
+You can find us at [YDS](https://yds.se).
+Need help coding ReactNative apps or coaching your org?
 We'd be happy to set up a meeting to talk!

 [Privacy Policy](privacy_policy.md)